finanalyst/collection/README.md

 ## multi method add(Str $fn, Str :alias! )
 This will add a filename to the database, with the value of a key in the underlying cache, and thus mask any the original spelling of the filename in the underlying cache.

+## method anti-alias(Str $fn --&gt; Str )
+Returns the original name of the cached content file, if an alias has been created, otherwise returns the same fn.

+If the alias is already taken, an exception is thrown.
+This will even occur if the same alias is used for the same cached content file.

 ## method pod(Str $fn)
 Will return